theo-armour/agenda/2-peeps/2024-02-03-mike-marean.md

 ## Open or Closed Source

+[first draft]

-Everything I do is open,Hee is some of my thinking:
+Everything I do is open, here is some of my thinking:

 * At my age that last thing I need is people making demands of my remaining mortal coil minutes
 * I have  fair amount of money.
 Goldilocks amount.
 Not too much, not too little.
 Just right.
 * I may not have billions to throw around, but I have a fair amount of accumulated wisdom to share around

-I do not want to be beholden to others.
+* I do not want to be beholden to others

-At the same time, I want a wide possible audience, dissemination, people involved and use of my work.Linus Torvalds, Guido van Rossum, Kernighan & Ritchie, Bjarne Stroustrup, Alain Colmerauer & Robert Kowalski and others are heroes.
+At the same time, I want a wide possible audience, dissemination, people involved and use of my work.
+Linus Torvalds, Guido van Rossum, Kernighan & Ritchie, Bjarne Stroustrup, Alain Colmerauer & Robert Kowalski and others are heroes.
 They have created far more wealth and social capital than Steve and Bill.
 They have made the world a better place by **sharing** their work.

 If I am in the very fortunate position of having the ability to share, then I am obligated to share.